-The FLEECE diphthong is a narrow one, but when strongly accented it can certainly be heard in its full form, ɪj.
+The FLEECE diphthong is a narrow one, but when pronounced emphatically it can certainly be heard in its full form, ɪj.
 Here is Kate Winslet’s me again, followed by its first part, audibly ɪ.

 Daniel Radcliffe’s me has a first element which is still more open, especially in the second of two utterances here: